cran/ecce/README.md

 install.packages("ecce")
 ```

-## Provide the ID and PASSWORD for the Youdao API
+## Configure the ID and PASSWORD for the Youdao API

 To use the ecce package, user need to first register with the [Youdao
 Wisdom Cloud AI open platform](https://ai.youdao.com/), and then open